LeToNode/Play2.0-CN-doc/settings/SettingsSBT.md

 ## About sbt settings

-The sbt build script is here to define settings for your project.
-You can also define you own custom settings for your project, to do that check the [[sbt documentation | https://github.com/harrah/xsbt/wiki]].
+The sbt build script defines settings for your project.
+You can also define you own custom settings for your project, as described in the [[sbt documentation | https://github.com/harrah/xsbt/wiki]].

-To assign a basic setting, use the `:=` operator:
+To set a basic setting, use the `:=` operator:

 ```scala
 val main = PlayProject(appName, appVersion, appDependencies).settings(